psybits/gopsydose/README.md

 to get information for a specific ID.

-You can see all IDs using: `gopsydose -get-logs`
+### Extra options

 If you want a log to be remembered and only set the dose for the next log:

-`gopsydose -remember -drug weed -route smoked -dose 100 -units "mg (THC)"`
+`gopsydose -remember -drug weed -route smoked -dose 60 -units mg -perc 5`

-Remembers the config and then for the next dose: `gopsydose -dose 100`
+Remembers the config and then for the next dose: `gopsydose -dose 60 -perc 5`

+Not everything needs `-perc`.

 Forgetting the last config: `gopsydose -forget`

 If you're running Linux or another UNIX-like OS with GNU Watch, you can do:

-`watch -n 60 gopsydose -get-times`
+`watch -n 600 gopsydose -get-times`

-This will run the command every minute and show you the latest results.
+This will run the command every 10 minutes and show you the latest results.

+Don't run it too fast, because it's bad for your storage device!

 There is a limit set in a config file about how many dosages you can do, the default is 100, when the limit is reached it will not allow anymore,